Salisbury is a historic Massachusetts town in Essex county near the New Hampshire border.

-To entertain the crowds of people flocking to the beach in the 19th century, amusement park rides were soon built.
+To entertain the crowds of people flocking to the beach during this time, amusement park rides were soon built.
 In 1885, Salisbury Beach had the first roller coaster, which was built by a man named Stephen Jackman, and was called the Roller Toboggan.

-In 1895, the Salisbury Beach Schoolhouse was built at the beach and the Town Hall was built at Salisbury Square, both of which are still standing.
+In 1895, the Salisbury Beach Schoolhouse was built at what is now 91 Railroad Ave and the Town Hall was built at Salisbury Square, both of which are still standing.

 In 1897, the Hotel Cushing opened at Salisbury Beach on Cushing Avenue, which is now known as Broadway.
 The hotel was a three-story wooden structure with a covered verandah and an ocean side open deck on the second story.